YoussefAzzouzz/Internify/README.md

-🤖 AI Interaction System (Flask)
+🤖 AI Chat System (Flask)
 🚀 Overview

-AI Interaction System is a Flask-based web application that integrates multiple AI models to enhance online communication and user engagement.
+AI Chat System is a Flask-based web application that integrates multiple AI models to enhance online communication and user engagement.
 It combines message toxicity detection, AI-powered suggestions, and friend recommendations in one unified system.

 Each module uses a different AI model suited for its task — from Natural Language Processing to Recommendation Learning — making this system a real showcase of applied Machine Learning.